Board of Directors 2019-2020

 Heather joined the LWVBWC in 2014 and has helped to develop toolkits on gun safety and climate change for the League.
 In her spare time, she enjoys hiking in Whatcom County, sailing the coastal waters with her family and exploring local trails with her horse.

-Allison Aurand is the principal of Castanea Associates, which offers marketing and communications support to businesses, non-profits, and other organizations; the owner-operator of Flying Change Stables, LLC, just south of Lynden; and mother to 2- and 5-year old boys.
+Allison Aurand is the principal of Castanea Associates, which offers marketing and communications support to businesses, non-profits, and other organizations; the owner-operator of Flying Change Stables, LLC, just south of Lynden; and mother to 3- and 6-year old boys.
 She spent her previous career working in land use and agricultural policy issues, in both the private and public sector.
 She worked throughout the Mid-Atlantic region on comprehensive strategies to bridge economic, family, and land use issues related to agriculture, and worked with a coalition of organizations to lobby for the successful passage of a statewide farmland protection program in Virginia.

 She moved home to Washington and continued working on the same issues while Director of the Skagit Farmland Legacy Program, in addition to her responsibilities to the County related to farmland preservation and local land use policy and planning.
 While working for Skagit County, Allison developed the policy and framework for the Washington Office of Farmland Preservation, and served as the sole lobbyist for the related bill, which passed in 2007.
 Most recently, she served as Communications Director for the international Timber Framers Guild and continues as the editor of the organization’s member magazine.
 Allison has a Bachelor of Arts degree from Smith College (MA).
-She serves as Vice President of LWVBWC in 2018-19.
+She serves as Co-President of LWVBWC in 2019-20.

 Annette Holcomb grew up in Illinois and was fortunate to live in many interesting places during her adult years.
 She taught junior high school, worked on the support staff of a community mental health center, and for the Office of the Dean of Undergraduate Studies at Stanford University.
 Her last and longest employment was in information systems & technology at Safeco Insurance in Seattle.
 She and her husband chose Bellingham as an excellent place to spend their retirement years and moved here in 2009.